Azure/azure-sdk-for-js/sdk/ai/ai-inference-rest/README.md

 import { AzureKeyCredential } from "@azure/core-auth";

 async function main(){
-  // Replace with your Azure OpenAI key const key = "YOUR_MODEL_API_KEY";
+  // Replace with your Model API key const key = "YOUR_MODEL_API_KEY";
   const endpoint = "https://your-model-endpoint/";
   const client = new ModelClient(endpoint, new AzureKeyCredential(key));

   const messages = [
     { role: "user", content: "How are you today?" },
-    { role: "user", content: "What is Azure OpenAI?" }, { role: "user", content: "Why do children love dinosaurs?" }, { role: "user", content: "Generate a proof of Euler's identity" }, { role: "user", content: "Describe in single words only the good things that come into your mind about your mother." },
+    { role: "user", content: "What is inference in the context of AI?" }, { role: "user", content: "Why do children love dinosaurs?" }, { role: "user", content: "Generate a proof of Euler's identity" }, { role: "user", content: "Describe in single words only the good things that come into your mind about your mother." },